 The Dark Side of Procrastinating and How to Over Come It

-Have you ever faced a situation whereby you have a list of things that you need to get done and deadlines to meet but you can’t seem to bring yourself to start working on it?
+Have you ever faced a situation whereby you have a list of things that you need to get done and deadlines to meet, but you can’t seem to bring yourself to start working on it?
 You get into this delusional monologue trying to convince yourself that it is not a big deal, that you will sort it out in a bit.
 This is where procrastination comes into the picture, in which, there exists a gap between intention and action.

-According to researcher and speaker, Dr. Piers Steel, he explains that 95% of people procrastinate to a certain degree and on occasions, it can lead to a destructive and dangerous consequence.
+According to researcher and speaker, Dr. Piers Steel, he explains that 95% of people procrastinate to a certain degree and on occasions, it can lead to destructive and dangerous consequences.
 By putting off tasks until a later time, a procrastinator can never get any task accomplished on time.
 This may result in serious career struggles, persistent financial problems, and ultimately a diminished quality of life.

-The occasional act of procrastination is not a matter to be alarmed.
+The occasional act of procrastination is not a matter to be alarmed about.
 However, if it persists and is affecting one’s ability to function properly in the long run, then it may be signals of something more severe.
 This is because it is the precursor to chronic procrastination, leading to psychological disability and dysfunction in many dimensions of life.
-In clinical psychology, there is an apparent connection between anxiety, low sense of worth, and a self-defeating mentality that is associated with the tendency to procrastinate.
+In clinical psychology, there is an apparent connection between anxiety, a low sense of worth, and a self-defeating mentality that is associated with the tendency to procrastinate.

 Once there is a realization that procrastination is a constant pattern in our life, the acknowledgment must be followed with action.
 It is best to nip the problem at the butt before it escalates and gets out of hand.
 This requires a procrastinator to reconstruct their behavior complex upon the foundation of a new core habit of taking action.
 Unfortunately, since it seems like a tedious task, there will be a tendency for a procrastinator to delay implementing the behavioral change.
-External aid and support do come in handy and individual accountability are also crucial.
+External aid and support do come in handy and individual accountability is also crucial.